 There is always space to have as much as you need in terms of balancing up your life.

-8. For emerging designers specifically, in this business there is so much going on, it is very congested… What can they do to stand out?
+The fashion industry is very congested for emerging designers specifically.
+What can they do to stand out?
 Could you give them some tips for starting up?

 I think that the right approach in this line of work is being true to yourself.
 You have to define your identity, you have to put in the time, there is no quick results.
 Also, take the time to do a business plan; If it doesn’t make sense economically, then don’t get into it because you will end up burning your foot.

 How do they know if it is good or not without trying it?